CDCgov/dibbs-FHIR-Converter/src/FHIRConverterAPI/README.md

 {{ objectName | print_object }}
 ```

 This will print objects or strings to the console for debugging purposes.
-You must set the environment variables `DEV_MODE` and `DEBUG_LOG` to `"true"`.
+You must set the environment variable `DEBUG_LOG` to `"true"`.

 If debugging an exception, the below snippet of code can be helpful to get more information on where the exception is coming from.